Rotbjorn/Cothello/README.md

 # Cothello

-Othello implemented in C
+Othello implemented in C using ncurses

-Currently only supports two players

 ## TODO